Wil Albeda: Biography

-Albeda was elected as a Member of the Senate after the Senate election of 1960, taking office on 20 September 1966 serving as a frontbencher chairing the parliamentary committee for General Affairs and parliamentary committee for Economic Affairs and spokesperson for Economic Affairs, Social Affairs, Development Cooperation and Development aid.
-Albeda was selected as Parliamentary leader of the Anti-Revolutionary Party in the Senate following the appointed of Gaius de Gaay Fortman as Minister of the Interior in the Cabinet Den Uyl, taking office on 11 May 1973.
-After the election of 1977 Albeda was appointed as Minister of Social Affairs in the Cabinet Van Agt–Wiegel, taking office on 19 December 1977.
-In April 1981 Albeda announced that he wouldn't stand for the election of 1981 but wanted tot return to the Senate.
-After the Senate election of 1981 Albeda returned as a Member of the Senate, taking office on 30 June 1981.
-Following the cabinet formation of 1981 Boersma was not giving a cabinet post in the new cabinet, the Cabinet Van Agt-Wiegel was replaced by the Cabinet Van Agt II on 11 September 1981 and he continued to serve in the Senate as a frontbencher and spokesperson for Economic Affairs and Social Affairs and deputy spokesperson for Finances.
+Albeda was elected to the Senate after the 1960 Senate election, taking office on 20 September 1966 serving as a frontbencher chairing the parliamentary committee for General Affairs and parliamentary committee for Economic Affairs and spokesperson for economic affairs, social affairs, development cooperation and development aid.
+Albeda was selected as parliamentary leader of the Anti-Revolutionary Party in the Senate following the appointment of Gaius de Gaay Fortman as Minister of the Interior in the Den Uyl cabinet, taking office on 11 May 1973.
+After the 1977 general election Albeda was appointed as Minister of Social Affairs in the Van Agt–Wiegel cabinet, taking office on 19 December 1977.
+In April 1981 Albeda announced that he would not stand for the 1981 general election but wanted tot return to the Senate.
+After the 1981 Senate election Albeda returned to the Senate, taking office on 30 June 1981.
+Following the 1981 cabinet formation Boersma was not giving a cabinet post in the new cabinet; the Van Agt-Wiegel cabinet was replaced by the Van Agt II cabinet on 11 September 1981 and he continued to serve in the Senate as a frontbencher and spokesperson for economic affairs and social affairs and deputy spokesperson for finance.

-Albeda became a distinguished professor of Economics at the Utrecht University, serving from 1 November 1981 until 1 January 1985 and also returned as a Member of the Social and Economic Council, serving from 1 December 1981 until 1 January 1985.
-In December 1984 Albeda was nominated as Director of the Scientific Council for Government Policy, serving from 1 January 1985 until 1 January 1990.
+Albeda became a distinguished professor of Economics at Utrecht University, serving from 1 November 1981 until 1 January 1985 and also returned to the Social and Economic Council, serving from 1 December 1981 until 1 January 1985.
+In December 1984 Albeda was nominated as director of the Scientific Council for Government Policy, serving from 1 January 1985 until 1 January 1990.